-Medical devices and life science instruments contain highly specialized, custom-built mechanical components that make use of a variety of technologies.
+Medical devices and life science instruments contain highly specialized, custom built mechanical components that make use of a variety of technologies.
 The custom-fabricated plastics, sheet metal, machined parts, fluidics, optics, and electro-mechanical sub-systems used are more complex than off-the-shelf components.
-Supply chain management for these devices are more challenging than those which use mostly off-the-shelf components.
+Supply chain management for these devices is more challenging than those which use mostly off-the-shelf components.
 Even when common components are used, they still face common supply chain concerns such as delivery and volume fluctuations.

 Off-the-Shelf Electrical and Mechanical Components

 For commodity components, a successful supply chain strategy starts with thorough planning and research.
-Paramit uses software that analyzes component demand, time on market, and other factors to predict which parts are likely to reach end-of-life, allowing the supply chain team to address this risk early on.
+Paramit uses software that analyzes component demand, time on market, and other factors to predict which parts are likely to reach end-of-life, allowing the supply chain team to address these risks early on.

 Paramit only purchases authorized electronic parts directly from manufacturers or through authorized franchised resellers — we don’t use gray market brokers or non-franchised resellers.
 This approach ensures part quality and gives us direct access to the manufacturers’ technical support when challenges occur.
 Our key component suppliers maintain full time, on-site materials program managers to assist us with quotations, schedule fluctuations, dual source/end-of-life recommendations, and escalations.